 AUTHOR’S NOTE: This article was originally published on the Cinematic Katzenjammer in May, 2018.

 The following article is subjective, deeply personal, and politically charged in ways that are sure to upset at least one person.
-I hope you’ll consider it anyway.
+If for no other reason than because I will begin my celebration of Steven Spielberg by first talking about a movie made by an anti-Semite.

 In 2016 I reviewed Mel Gibson’s Hacksaw Ridge and proudly proclaimed it as the best of that year.
 I stand by it.
 It was not simply a war story but a document of humanistic love.
 So deeply committed to profiling the god-like courage of a real human being thrust into an obscenely-violent depiction of hell, I found no other film that year so compelling.